antmicro/parallella-quickstart/doc/quickstart-guide/source/software.rst

 Preparing Zynq boot image
 -------------------------

-This section describes preparation of Zynq boot image that can be write into onboard flash memory of Parallella board.
+This section describes preparation of Zynq boot image that can be write into onboard flash memory of the Parallella board.
 If you do not plan to change bootloader you can skip this section.
+Zynq boot image can be created with bootgen tool (see :ref:`prerequisites`).
 Bootgen tool requires .bif input file describing boot image layout.
 An example of bif file is listed below:

 .. code-block:: bif